+Undifferentiated consciousness will continue its ban on Scientifically differentiated consciousness will ally itself with secularism technical theology.
+A Religiously differentiated consciousness consciousness in which the workings of common sense, science, scholariship,

+Scholarly Schola

-Undifferentiated consciousness will continue its ban on Scientifically differentiated consciousness will ally itself with secularism. technical theology.
-A Religiously differentiated consciousness will know that the main is sue is in the heart and not the head.
-Scholarly Scientifically differentiated consciousness will continue to pour forth in the fruits of its research in interpretations and histories.
-Philosophically differentiated consciousness will continue to twist and turn in its efforts to break loose from Kant's grasp.
-But the worthy successor to thirteenth a fourfold century achievement will be the fruit of the payer have been Scholariship, A intentionality analysis, and the life of prayer have been integrated. now is the time for all good men to come to the aid consciousness, in which the workings of common sense, science, scholarship, intentionality analysis, and the life of prayer have been integrated.
+Intentionality analysis, and the life of prayer have been altegrated, now is the time for all good men to come to the aid consciousness, in which the workings of common sense, science, scholarship, intentionality analysis, and the life of prayer have been integrated.

 Pluralism and Conversion

 Conversion involves a new understanding of oneself because, more fundamentally, it brings about a new self to be understood.
 It is putting off the old man and putting on the new.
 It is not just a development but the beginning of a new mode of developing.
 Hence, besides the beginning, there is to be considered the consequent development.
 This may be great or average or small.
 It may be marred by few or by many relapses.
-The relapses been may have\corrected fully, or they may still leave their traces bias in a\bais that may be grave or venial.
+The relapses been may have corrected fully, or they may still leave their traces bias in a bais that may be grave or venial.